spnda/BlockProt/README.md

 ```

 Then use `gradlew build` to build your JAR into `./build/libs/`.
-JDA automatically gets shadowed which means you won't need to put the JAR anywhere you use it.
+JDA automatically gets shadowed which means you won't need to put the JDA package anywhere you use this plugin.